-The majority of films and textiles are coated using the Meyer-Bar principle at CMC Klebetechnik.
+The majority of coated films or fabrics are coated at CMC Klebetechnik using the Meyer-Bar principle.
 In this process, the material to be coated passes through an "adhesive bath".
-The film or the textile picks up a certain amount of adhesive solution as it does so.
-In accordance with the established Mayer-Bar process, the excess adhesive is then wiped off in the adjustable gap.
+The film or fabric takes a certain amount of adhesive solution with it.
+The excess adhesive is then stripped off under the fixed Mayer bar in the set gap.

-This method allows an extremely wide range of materials to be coated with a very flexible coating weight.
-In most cases, the coating weight is determined more by the amount of solvent to be evaporated and the drying properties than by the process used.
+This method can be used to coat extremely different coating materials with a very flexible application weight.
+In most cases, the application weight is determined more by the amount of solvent to be evaporated and the drying behavior than by the process used.

 Alternatively, the fixed doctor edge can be a bar with a regular structure.
 In the case of a so-called doctor roll, the wire diameter is one of the factors that determines the coating weight.

-Here you can find out more about our customized coatings and coating techniques.
+Learn more about our custom coatings and coating techniques here.

-Another method used widely at CMC, in addition to the comma blade, is the wire doctor roll.
+Another common method used at CMC in addition to the commar squeegee is the wire roller squeegee.

-Here the coating mass is applied to the film via a paddle shaft and the surplus mass is scraped off by a wire doctor.
+Here, the coating compound is applied to the film via a scoop shaft and the excess compound is squeegeed off via a wire doctor blade.